tsani/jerrington.me/posts/2023-04-02-generators-cps-streams-d17n.md

 function that generates the next item in the sequence, so initially we store the function that generates the first item of the sequence `fun () -> go n []`.
 Moreover, we implemented `go` to save the current continuation back into the `state` just before it returns.
-Therefore, the next time the driver function is called, it will emit the next item in the sequence!
+Therefore, the next time the driver function is called, it emits the next item in the sequence!

 But there's a small wrinkle in `fun () -> go n []`: there's an argument missing!
 What continuation do we pass in this initial call to go?